chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 @@@@notes

+* 8 mins
 * Dealing with components that run at different speeds
+* Accepting connections vs how our database is responding
+* How quickly do we pull data from a database when it is unbounded?
+* Default is to not take it into consideration
 * Much more important when moving away from thread per request
 * Online television service, big football game